Ukraine Animal Rescue…

 At least now we’re hearing reports of pets saved by their owners, Ukraine Animal Rescue.
 Or even how we can help…

-“Due to the political unrest and citizens fleeing the country, millions of animals have been forced to fend for themselves, no longer receiving the care they need,”
+“Due to the political unrest and citizens fleeing the country, millions of animals have been forced to fend for themselves.
+No longer receiving the care they need,”

 Amid the chaos of the Ukraine war, The American Veterinary Medical Foundation (AVMF) is helping rescue distressed pets.
 “People and animals in war-torn Ukraine need our help.
 Veterinary clinics, rescue organizations, and shelters are making every effort to provide urgent medical care as the number of displaced animals grows along with food and supply shortages and devastating structural damage.